 Table 10: Continued Examination Companies that Boycott Israel

 New companies on the list are shaded and in bold.
 (No companies added this quarter.)

-Continued Examination Company: Israel Country of Incorporation No companies are on the continued examination list.
+Continued Examination Company: Israel Country of Incorporation No companies are on the continued examination list at this time.